An object that displays an editable text area in your interface.

 The type of return key to display on the keyboard.
 Use this property to configure the text and visual style applied to the keyboard’s return key.
 You can access the value of this attribute programmatically using the text field’s

 The return key is disabled by default and becomes enabled only when the user types some text into the text field.
 To respond to taps in the Return key, implement the

 For information about additional attributes you can configure for a text view, see

 The default language of the device affects the keyboard that pops up with the text field (including the return key).
 You do not need to do anything to enable this functionality; it is enabled by default.
 However, your text field should be able to handle input that comes from any language.

 When using storyboards to build your interface, use Xcode’s base internationalization feature to configure the localizations your project supports.
 When you add a localization, Xcode creates a strings file for that localization.
 When configuring your interface programmatically, use the system’s built-in support for loading localized strings and resources.
 For more information about internationalizing your interface, see Internationalization and Localization Guide.

 Text fields are accessible by default.
-The default accessibility traits for a button are User Interaction Enabled and Adjustable.
+The default accessibility trait for a text field is User Interaction Enabled.

 For more information about making iOS controls accessible, see the accessibility information in

 UIControl.
 For general information about making your interface accessible, see Accessibility Programming Guide for iOS.